What are hearing aid settings? And how do I customize mine?

 How are programs on your hearing aid set?

-The process begins at your audiologist: After hearing tests and selecting hearing aids, the test results are imported into the devices, Sherry explains.
+The process begins at your audiologist: After hearing tests, real ear measurement and selecting hearing aids, the test results are imported into the devices, Sherry explains.
 This helps the hearing aid know where extra volume is needed; you don’t want a hearing aid to amplify all noises equally, but rather, be strategic about increasing the volume only in the pitches where it’s needed.

 “When you import the hearing test results into the hearing aid, then the hearing aid knows to add a little bit of volume where they have a little bit of hearing loss, but much more volume where they have more hearing loss,” Sherry says.

 This is the point in the process, known as hearing aid fitting, when audiologists talk programs and settings.

 Many of these setting are automatic, with the hearing aid transitioning from one program to another without input from the person wearing the device.
 The hearing aid will switch in and out of programs, as well as making determinations about how much additional volume to add, Sherry notes.

 If it detects soft sounds, hearing aids are likely to boost the volume.
 But hearing aids don’t add volume indiscriminately.
 Say you’re around a loud-talking friend or a TV with the volume at its max level.
 The hearing aid will notice that the volume of the input is high, and won’t add extra volume, Sherry says.